An interactive didactical map interactive didactical map giving access to sites with a religious relevance.

 DESCRIPTION OF THE RELIGIOUS SITE

-BAPS Shri Swaminarayan Mandir stands in continuation of a millennia-old Hindu tradition of worshipping the Divine through murtis (murti = image or statue) enshrined in mandirs (mandir = temple).
+DESCRIPTION BAPS Shri Swaminarayan Mandir stands in continuation of a millennia-old Hindu tradition of worshipping the Divine through murtis (murti = image or statue) enshrined in mandirs (mandir = temple).
 A physical mandir helps one internalise the purity, peace, and presence of God all around.
 In describing a mandir, His Holiness Pramukh Swami Maharaj also explains: “A mandir is a place of paramount peace… to realise God.”
 For mandirs, it aims to create spiritually charged and conducive spaces, bringing together the Divine dweller and the sacred dwelling, as well as the worshipped and the worshipper.
-Aesthetically brilliant and technically precise, the beauty and discipline behind mandir architecture enjoys a long and celebrated history in Hinduism.
-Few places reach so far into the heart of the Hindu faith and into the faith of the individual Hindu.

-Visitors to BAPS Shri Swaminarayan Mandir hail from various countries around the world.
+INTER-RELIGIOUS RELEVANCE Visitors to BAPS Shri Swaminarayan Mandir hail from various countries around the world.
 To cater for some of those visitors from abroad, a succinct visitor information leaflet is available in 13 different languages.
 They are open to visit from schools, colleges and other educational institutions.

-Faiths In Tune is an all-day interfaith musical festival that promotes interfaith dialogue and coexistence through music.
-Specifically, the Festival brings together hundreds of people of different cultures and faiths to share and experience music from their respective backgrounds.
 The Mandir is committed to engaging, sharing and collaborating with different faith communities in the UK, including during the annual National Interfaith Week.
 The Mandir also provides a platform for children to learn and develop their musical skills and present their talent during various cultural programmes throughout the year.

-Schools can organize visits that include a 30-minute introductory talk by a guide plus a question-and-answer session, a video presentation, and visit of the Mandir as well as a visit to the ‘Understanding Hinduism’ exhibition.
+HOW TO USE WITH THE STUDENTS Schools can organize visits that include a 30-minute introductory talk by a guide plus a question-and-answer session, a video presentation, and visit of the Mandir as well as a visit to the ‘Understanding Hinduism’ exhibition.

 REFERENCE TO THE GUIDELINE